 Minimizes Pressure Ulcers

-This tells you the percentage of patients who suffered from a pressure ulcer.
-Pressure ulcers, also referred to as bed sores, are routinely caused by patients not being moved frequently enough.
-Better nursing care limits the number of pressure ulcers sustained by residents in a nursing home.
+This indicates the percent of patients that have had a pressure ulcer.
+Pressure ulcers, also referred to as bed sores, are often caused by residents staying in one position for too long.
+Better nursing care can reduce the percentage of residents in a nursing home who sustain pressure ulcers.

 Minimizes Serious Falls